Bank of England wrong-foots markets, keeps rates on hold - Up News Info

 Article content

-The Reuters poll had pointed to no change in the bond-buying program.
+The MPC members who voted against a rate hike also noted a recent slowdown in consumer demand.

+A Reuters poll last week showed economists had mostly expected a 6-3 vote in favor of keeping Bank Rate on hold.

-The central bank’s new forecasts pictured weaker British economic growth as the bottlenecks that have weighed on global supply chains continued in the near term.
+The BoE’s new forecasts showed slower economic growth as bottlenecks in global supply chains continued in the near term.

-The world’s fifth-biggest economy was seen regaining its pre-pandemic size in the first quarter of 2022, later than the BoE’s projection made in August of the last three months of this year.
+The world’s fifth-biggest economy was seen regaining its pre-pandemic size in the first quarter of 2022, three months later than previously thought.

 Advertisement